Open this section in incognito mode

 Reassurance

-Repentance, cessation
+Repentance, termination

-Who could it possibly concern?
+Who can it concern?

 • mother